 I love teach, and the interactions with the students.
 They make me feel in continuous renovation and younger (something that, of course, I really like more and more).
-I usually teach Community and Ecosystem Ecology at undergrad level.
+I usually teach Population Ecology at undergrad level.
 My post-grade teaching is on Microbial Biogeography and Creativity, Rigor and Communication in Science.

 Dr. Isabel Reche

 Campus Fuentenueva s/n

 Telephone: +34 958 241000 Ext 20018

 E-mail: ireche [AT] ugr.es